Beer league brawl in West Kelowna blows up on social media - Revelstoke Review

-People in West Kelowna expect to see their local BCHL team the Warriors make the news, but not often do clips from mens rec hockey end up on T.V., nonetheless get picked up by big name sports shows like TSN, Barstool Sports, or Jay and Dan.
+People in West Kelowna expect to see the BCHL Warriors make the news from time to time.
+But not often do clips from men’s rec hockey end up on T.V., let alone do they get picked up by big name sports shows like TSN, Barstool Sports, or Jay and Dan.

 The clip from a Feb.
 17 brawl in a Pacific Adult Hockey League game at Royal Lepage Place in West Kelowna showcases some rare tactics from one of the team’s goalie.